 - farce (n.)

-- late 14c., "force-meat, stuffing;" 1520s, in the dramatic sense "ludicrous satire; low comedy," from Middle French farce "comic interlude in a mystery play" (16c.), literally "stuffing," from Old French farcir "to stuff," (13c.), from Latin farcire "to stuff, cram," of uncertain origin, perhaps from PIE *bhrekw- "to cram together," and thus related to frequens "crowded."
+- late 14c., "force-meat, stuffing;" 1520s, in the dramatic sense "ludicrous satire; low comedy," from Middle French farce "comic interlude in a mystery play" (16c.), literally "stuffing," from Old French farcir "to stuff," (13c.), from Latin farcire "to stuff, cram," which is of uncertain origin, perhaps from PIE *bhrekw- "to cram together," and thus related to frequens "crowded."

 ... for a farce is that in poetry which grotesque is in a picture.
 The persons and action of a farce are all unnatural, and the manners false, that is, inconsisting with the characters of mankind.
 [Dryden, "A Parallel of Poetry and Painting"]